I recently returned from a 17-day adventure in Paris. And I can’t stop thinking about my carry-on.

 When everything around you is useful and essential, it creates its own kind of flow and ease.

-When you deliberately handpick what earns a place in your life, you feel more confident and true to yourself.
-Maybe even ready for an adventure!
+When you deliberately handpick what earns a place in your life—physically and energetically—you feel more clear, more grounded, and more true to yourself.

-Take a look around your life.
-What would earn a coveted spot in your carry-on and what would you leave behind?
+What would earn a coveted spot in your carry-on—and what would you gladly leave behind?